Pezel Sheet Music

 Pezel became a member of the town band in Leipzig in 1660 after the city fathers decided to increase the number of members from seven to eight.
 Ten years later he received a promotion to Stadtpfeifer (city piper).

-His most productive years were between 1669 and 1686 publishing mostly instrumental music ( cornet or trombone ensembles, typical Ratsmusik).
+His most productive years were between 1669 and 1686 publishing mostly instrumental music for cornet or trombone ensembles, typical Ratsmusik (town band) music.
 His compositions over this period included Musica vespertina lipsica (1669), Musicalische Seelenerquickungen (1675), Deliciae musicales, oder Lustmusik (1678), Musica curiosa lipsiaca (1686).
 In addition to this, he produced sacred vocal music and theoretical.

 In 1672, Pezel went into an Augustinian monastery in Prague.
 However, this was short-lived, leaving to become a Protestant and returning to his music.